Skip to main content

 Cron Scheduler

-• 5-field cron expressions: minute hour dom month dow (e.g., 0 9 * * 1-5 for weekdays at 9am)
+• 5-field cron expressions: minute hour dom month dow (e.g., 0 9 * * 1-5 for weekdays at 9am).
+Minute granularity only — 6-field cron with seconds is NOT supported.

-• Interval shorthand: every 30m, every 2h
+• Interval shorthand: every Ns, every Nm, every Nh, every Nd.

-• State persisted to config/cron.json
+State is persisted to config/cron.json and auto-managed.

 Heartbeat System